eirsture/IT2810---Prosjekt-2/README.md

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Before you can run run the app you will need to download and install [Node.js and npm (node package manager).](https://www.npmjs.com/get-npm)

-In the project directory, you can run:
+In the project directory after it is cloned and npm is installed, you can run:

+### 'npm install'

+Installs all the dependencies needed for the project.

 ### `npm start`